 Restricted Hunting Areas

-Seeking Input on Revisions to Draft Rule Changes for Restricted Hunting Areas
+About the Draft Rule Changes for Restricted Hunting Areas

-At its August 2021 meeting, the Commission will consider final approval of RHA rule amendments.
 In response to input and concerns received from various entities, the FWC proposed rule changes to improve the process for requesting and establishing RHAs by providing clear, objective criteria.

 Rules for establishing RHAs were created in 1997 to address the needs and concerns of the public and stakeholders.
 The draft rules being considered for final approval would prohibit a person from taking game with a firearm within 300 feet of a dwelling inside of an established RHA, unless they are the dwelling owner or have written permission from said owner.Find more information about the proposed rule changes.
 You can also check out the presentation and comments at the Florida Channel (starting at 1:29:24) and review the FAQs below.
 If you have questions or want to provide input, please email Ducks@MyFWC.com